-The hardest part of the job is getting started.
-We think that the best place to start is to both sit down and make a list of everything that has been special or sentimental to you during your relationship.
+The hardest part of do-it-yourself wedding invitations is getting started.
+Finding the motivation can be tough, but we think that the best place to start is to both sit down and make a list of everything that has been special or sentimental to you during your relationship.
 Things like the location of your first date, the place you first met or where you got engaged are all great starting points for a workable wedding stationery theme.
 Once you have a list of different things to work with, you can start exploring!

 Pinterest is a great jumping off point for wedding stationery designs— even our own printed.com designers love it as a source of inspiration!
 You can search for some of the items on your list to see how other designers have interpreted them, or you can check out our Pinterest boards; we’ve collected inspirational ideas on just about every theme there is!